tongjin0521/15x18-final-project/README.md

 # 15x18-final-project

 Compile with `make`.
+If on psc, remember to run `module load openmpi/4.0.2-gcc8.3.1` first.

 Run the sequential version with `./gwo-sequential`.

-Run the MPI version with
+Run the MPI version with the following command (remember to run `interact -p RM` if on psc):
 ``` bash
 mpirun -n 5 gwo-MPI
 ```